Skip to main content

 Targeted drugs for papillary or follicular thyroid cancer

-Fortunately, most of these cancers can be treated effectively with surgery and radioactive iodine therapy, so there is less need for other drugs to treat them.
-But when those treatments aren’t effective, targeted drugs can be helpful.
+Most of these cancers can be treated with surgery and radioactive iodine therapy.
+But when those treatments aren’t effective, targeted drugs can often be helpful.

 Multikinase inhibitors